Reconstructive Pelvic Medicine

 - Mental and emotional health support to help your child work through their feelings and learn coping skills.

-- A 1-week Bowel Management Treatment Program to help children prevent soiling accidents and be more active, social, happy and independent.
+- The only Bowel Management Treatment Program for children in our region.
+The 1-week program helps children prevent soiling accidents and be more active and independent.

 - The only pediatric Motility Program in the Pacific Northwest, for children who have problems with how food moves through their digestive tract.